-Public consultation supposes that states do take initiative for social policy reform.
+Public consultation supposes that states take initiative for social policy reform.
 But social movements may also be at the origin of social policy reforms.
 Populations concerned can also use international standards and international goals to push for domestic laws on social protection and then more importantly will use such domestic laws to push for greater financial efforts.
-They can build broad coalitions of citizens through constant engagements, networking, advocacy efforts.

-3.6.
+They can build broad coalitions of citizens through constant engagements, networking, and advocacy efforts.
+Women's movements and organizations for example have played a vital role in raising new or neglected issues in social protection frameworks in several countries, including Uruguay (eg. care agenda), the Philippines (eg. social security for elderly women), and Bolivia, Chile and Brazil (eg. protection for domestic workers), OPDs have pushed for more inclusive social protection for people with disability in many settings including Nepal, Ghana and across Europe.

+3.5.
 RESEARCH AND ANALYSIS FOR REGULATORY REFORM

-Constructing a social assistance system and, consequently, its legal framework needs to be informed by context specific research and analysis.
+Constructing a social assistance system and, consequently, its legal framework needs to be informed by context-specific research and analysis.
 This is required, as the demographic, economic and social context of countries differs.
-A country's prevailing poverty profile and its fiscal capacity are but two of the critical criteria that demand proper evidence base for policy and legal design.
+A country's prevailing poverty profile and its fiscal capacity are but two of the critical criteria that demand a proper evidence base for policy and legal design.
 It is only through the careful consideration of research results that priority interventions to provide appropriate social assistance to particular categories of persons in need can be designed.

-In addition, the dynamic nature of societal changes and the ongoing impact of existing social assistance support make it necessary to regularly review and adjust the social assistance system and its programs, as well as the social assistance legal framework.
+In addition, the dynamic nature of societal changes and the ongoing impact of existing social assistance support make it necessary to regularly review and adjust the social assistance system and its programmes, as well as the social assistance legal framework.
+A disaggregated monitoring and evaluation of the implementation of laws is critical in this regard to provide evidence on disability or gender-specific issues to ensure that laws and their enforcement are responsive to the needs of key marginalized groups.
 There may be new categories of vulnerable persons who may have to be accommodated in the legal framework, or enhanced fiscal ability may enable a country to extend coverage.
 In either case, changes to the regulatory regime will be necessary.